negatrait/323-wolf-pages/src/content/blog/posts/audit-findings-before-after.md

 ### The Fix

-We added the following headers via Cloudflare (they can also be configured in nginx or Apache):
+We added the following headers via Cloudflare (they can also be configured in nginx or Apache or whichever service you are using to serve your site):

 ```
 # BEFORE: Missing headers